egeozkoc/egeozkoc.github.io/_pages/projects.md

 ### Real-Time Parkinson's Tremor Detection Using Embedded AI
-**Description:** Worked on a hand stabilizer glove project that can mitigate Parkinson’s disease tremors as they start, that could improve the quality of life for Parkinson's patients.
+**Location:** Fraunhofer IIS, Medical Sensors and Analytics Group **Description:** Worked on a hand stabilizer glove project that can mitigate Parkinson’s disease tremors as they start, that could improve the quality of life for Parkinson's patients.
-- Worked in the Medical Sensors and Analytics Group of Fraunhofer IIS, Erlangen.
 - Trained and evaluated various algorithms from traditional Fourier transform-based algorithms to deep learning algorithms to detect Parkinson's tremors in real time.
-Selected algorithms are implemented on an embedded device through optimizations such as post-training quantization and pruning.Worked in the Medical Sensors and Analytics Group Worked on a hand stabilizer glove project that can mitigate Parkinson’s disease tremors as they start.
-Master's Thesis: Evaluation of Traditional and Machine Learning Algorithms for Real-time Parkinson's Tremor Detection Trained and evaluated various algorithms from traditional Fourier transform-based algorithms to deep learning algorithms to detect Parkinson's tremors in real time.
-Selected algorithms are implemented on an embedded device through optimizations such as post-training quantization and pruning.
+- Selected algorithms are implemented on an embedded device through optimizations such as post-training quantization and pruning.
 - Master's Thesis: Evaluation of Traditional and Machine Learning Algorithms for Real-time Parkinson's Tremor Detection

 [Master's Thesis](../assets/docs/Master_s_Thesis_Ege_Ozkoc.pdf){:target="_blank"}